How to Check the Temperature of a Whole Chicken

 Q: Can I rely on the color of the meat or the juices to determine if the chicken is cooked?

 A: No, you cannot rely on the color of the meat or the juices to determine if the chicken is cooked.
-The color of the meat can vary based on a number of factors and the juices may appear to be clear even if the chicken is not fully cooked.
+The color of the meat can vary based on several factors, and the juices may appear to be clear even if the chicken is not fully cooked.
 The only reliable way to determine if a chicken is cooked to a safe temperature is to use a meat thermometer.